 But the way that women dress today….and then they wonder why somebody drags them off into an alley and rapes them.
 Most guys can hold themselves together when looking at a scantily clad woman walking around, some guys can’t.

 My thoughts are: if you don’t want to take a chance on being raped and murdered, stop dressing that way.
 Whether the law allows it or not.
 Think about your own safety.
 Show your body off to your husband, behind closed doors, not to every Tom, Dick, and Harry shopping at a local mall.

 I’m through, enough said.

 Dressing like this was an outward sign of a harlot in the Old Testament, it was her way of advertising.
-If a wife dresses in a similar manner today it sends a clear message to the husband that her intentions are not to sit at home and read the Bible.
+If a wife dresses in a similar manner today it sends a clear message to the husband that her intentions are not to sit at home and read the Bible and make homemade biscuits.

 1st Peter 3:4 But let it be the hidden man of the heart, in that which is not corruptible, even the ornament of a meek and quiet spirit, which is in the sight of God of great price.